jeremyButtler/freezeTB/included-programs.md

 - tbSpol: does spoligotyping
   - can run on fastx files (slower)
   - poor insertion handeling (often deletes)
+- closestSpol: detects lineages within 5 spacers of the barcode output by tbSpol (should work for barcodes from tbProfiler to)
 - getLin: generalized lineage system (not spoligotyping or MIRU) used in freezeTB (in bioTools repository)